Table of Contents

 The Concept of Expiration

-While the FDA does not require expiration dates on dietary supplements, many manufacturers include "best by" or "use by" dates.
-These dates indicate when the product is expected to maintain optimal potency and quality.
-However, it's important to note that these dates are conservative estimates meant to ensure quality for consumers.
+The FDA does not require expiration dates on dietary supplements, but manufacturers often include "best by" or "use by" dates.
+These are conservative estimates to ensure the consumer receives a product at peak potency.

 Factors Affecting Shelf Life